Poisonite/MakeMKV-Auto-Rip/README.md

 1. **[MakeMKV](https://www.makemkv.com/)** - Required for all ripping operations
    - Each new version of Auto Rip is only tested with the most recent MakeMKV version
+   - MakeMKV is bundled in our docker image, but it must be downloaded and installed separately for all other systems and install methods
 2. **[Node.js](https://nodejs.org/)** - Runtime environment
    - Latest LTS recommended
      - Only >= v22 officially tested -others are likely to work back to (at least) v16